onnx/sklearn-onnx/docs/tests.rst

 `NumPy <http://www.numpy.org/>`_,
 `ProtoBuf <https://developers.google.com/protocol-buffers/>`_
 and `scikit-learn <https://scikit-learn.org/stable/>`_.
-*scikit-onnx* converts models in ONNX format which can be then used to compute predictions with the backend of your choice.
+*sklearn-onnx* converts models in ONNX format which can be then used to compute predictions with the backend of your choice.
 However, there exists a way to automatically check every converter with